Dr. Seuss did not teach me to read.

 That Mister Grinch may been a “foul one”, but I’m sure he taught a goodly number of children to read.

-They didn’t seem to be offended or hurt by the drawings, but the readers then were overwhelmingly white and didn’t think much about those that might be.
+They didn’t seem to be offended or hurt by the drawings, but the readers then were overwhelmingly white and didn’t think much about those that might not be.

 I certainly wasn’t offended or hurt…and…ditto.